socketry/async-job-adapter-active_job/guides/getting-started/readme.md

 ### Running A Server

 If you are using a queue that requires a server (e.g. Redis), you will need to run a server.
-A simple server is provided `async-job-adapter-active_job-server`, which supports running a single queue.
-You can run this server with the following command:
+A simple server is provided `async-job-adapter-active_job-server`, which by default will run all define queues.

 ``` bash
 $ bundle exec async-job-adapter-active_job-server
 ```

-You can specify a different queue name using the `ASYNC_JOB_ADAPTER_ACTIVE_JOB_QUEUE_NAME` environment variable.
+You can specify different queues using the `ASYNC_JOB_ADAPTER_ACTIVE_JOB_QUEUE_NAMES` environment variable.

 Alternatively, you may prefer to run your own service.
 See the code in `bin/async-job-adapter-active_job-server` for an example of how to run a server using a service definition.